kuznetckiy/Geoscan_Lite_eng/charger.rst

 * Avoid depressurization and deformation of battery elements (do not drop, do not pierce).
 * Do not allow the battery to heat more than 60 degrees.
 * Avoid overcharging the battery (over 16.8V).
 Do not allow the battery discharge below 12V.
-* Do not store in a discharged state, with long-term storage of the battery (a month or more) must be transferred to the **Storage** mode.
+* Don't store in a discharged state, with long-term storage of the battery (a month or more) must be transferred to the **Storage** mode.
-* Do not charge with currents exceeding the load capacity (not more than 100% of the capacity, it is recommended to charge 50% of the capacity to extend the service life).
+* Don't charge with currents exceeding the load capacity (not more than 100% of the capacity, it is recommended to charge 50% of the capacity to extend the service life).
 Exceeding the permissible charge current will heat the battery over 60 degrees.
 * Failure to comply with the above instructions may result in fire or complete failure of the battery.